dputhier/pygtftk/docs/manual/source/presentation.rst

 .. command-output:: gtftk get_example| gtftk select_by_key -k feature -v gene| head -1
 	:shell:

-.. warning::  The **gene_id** and **transcript_id** are mandatory for all lines except the **gene feature** that contains only the gene_id.

 ------------------------------------------------------------------------------------------------------------------

 About supported GTF file formats (you must read this section !)
 -----------------------------------------------------------------

 .. warning:: The gtftk program is designed to handle files in **ensembl** GTF format.
-This means that the GTF file provided to gtftk **must contain transcript and gene feature/lines** as shown below (**see get_example command**).
-They will be used when required to get access to transcript and gene coordinates.
+This means that the GTF file provided to gtftk **must contain (for most of the commands) transcript and gene features/lines** except the **gene feature** that contains only the gene_id (**see get_example command for an example**).
+Transcript and gene lines will be used when required to get access to transcript and gene coordinates.
 This solution was choosen to define a reference GTF file format for gtftk (since Ensembl format is probably the most widely used).

 You may use the *convert_ensembl* command to convert your non- (or old) ensembl format to current ensembl format.